Analysts Are Bullish on Warner Music IPO

 “If you’re betting on streaming and growth dynamics in the music industry over the coming years, this is your shot,” Ives says.
 “A lot of times when a company comes out, there’s a lot of other noise or parts of a business that investors don’t necessarily want a piece of.
 Here it’s a cleaner way to play some of the growth dynamics that are showing up in the market today.”

+However, U.K.-based music and digital analyst Mark Mulligan of MIDiA Research is more cautious, noting that growth in streaming revenue is already leveling off in Western countries.
+“U.S. penetration is already high,” he says, citing that its 105 million subscriptions is essentially 35% of the population, “so growth from here on in will be much slower.
+Global penetration is only 7%, but much of the global population is years away from having smart phones with data plans, and even when they do will have very low spending power.
+There is a lot of growth left in the global market, but subscriber growth will thus be much faster than revenue growth.
+Also, emerging markets growth will benefit non-western labels more.

-Warner’s existing global reach, and the potential for streaming to ramp up its worldwide reach, add luster to this IPO.
+However, Johnson and Ives see the glass half-full, citing Warner’s existing global reach and the potential for streaming to ramp up its worldwide reach.

 Ives estimates U.S. household penetration for paid audio stream subscriptions stands at around 25%.
 That leaves room for growth here, while he and Johnson both see potential in other parts of the world.
 “I do think that Warner can be benefitting from markets that are just getting into streaming,” says Johnson.
 “They have a decent foothold in China, they have a decent footprint in a lot of local markets where streaming is growing.”

-Note: UPDATED: If at first a pandemic trips up your initial public offering, try, try again — even during a week of social unrest — especially when investors seem eager to test audio streaming waters in a reinvigorated stock market.
-That’s the incentive for Warner Music Group to revive the IPO that got scotched earlier this year when the pandemic chilled Wall Street.